OSGP/Documentation/chapter1/section4.md

 ### 1.4.2 Extensibility

-At the moment the platform is mainly used for switching of public lighting but it is possible to easily extend this to other applications like electric transport, smart grids, etc.
+At the moment the platform is mainly used for switching of public lighting but this can easily be extended to other applications like electric transport, smart grids, etc.

 ### 1.4.3 Internationalization and localization